ePSIC-DLS/mib_props/README.md

                             )
 ```

 The function returns the total number of frame headers in the .mib file.
+It
+returns 0 if it cannot determine the number of frame headers.

 - *mib_ptr*